arfar/magic_finder/README.md

 With this set up, pressing `SUPER + s` will provide a basic `dmenu`-esque `rofi` menu where you type the card you're looking for - and you should just be off.

 ### Once You Install and Updating the Database
 Go to the [Scryfall Bulk Download](https://scryfall.com/docs/api/bulk-data) page and download the Default Cards file.
-Should be aroung 500MB.
+Should be aroung 500MB and looks something like `default-cards-20250909090320.json`.

 Use either:
- * `magic_finder_rofi --update` and navigate to your Oracle Cards file, or
+ * `magic_finder_rofi --update` and navigate to your Default Cards file, or
  * `magic_finder_cli --update <LOCATION_OF_FILE>` where `<LOCATION_OF_FILE>` is where you downloaded the file to.

 From there, it should Just Work (TM).
-If not, try updating this repo.
+If not, try updating this repo (`cd magic_finder` `git pull -r` `cargo install --path .`).
 If it still doesn't work, log a ticket.
 It's probably going to something with Scryfall updating their schema that I haven't accounted for.

 NOTE: Updating *will* delete the previous db - that shouldn't be a problem though, because you shouldn't be mucking around with that that unless you really know what you're doing.